Pestos, Dips & Sauces

 1

-In a blender, combine all the sauce ingredients and blend them into a very smooth sauce.
+In a blender, combine all the sauce ingredients and blend until very smooth.

 2

-Cut carrots and red pepper into small sticks.
+Cut the carrots and red pepper into small sticks.

 3

-Use a spiraliser to grate the cucumber into thin, long sticks to resemble noodles.
+Use a spiraliser to grate the cucumber into thin, long strands resembling noodles.

 4

-Mix the cucumber, red pepper, carrot, and mung bean sprouts well and drizzle with the lemongrass sauce.
+Mix the cucumber, red pepper, carrot, and mung bean sprouts thoroughly, then drizzle with the lemongrass sauce.

 5